tanveerdevops45/CloudNotes/Terraform.md

 Use of data sources allows a Terraform configuration to make use of information defined outside of Terraform, or defined by another separate Terraform configuration.

-For example we can information to an EC2 created on AWS without being created using Terraform,
+For example we can get information of an EC2 instance created on AWS without being created using Terraform,

 Example using a data source to know the AZ of an Instance created without Terraform, a print on the output command.